evanx/jsbin/hydratePromises/readme.md

 Consider a rather trivial component which fetches data from various endpoints.

-We introduce a `hydratePromises` utility function to hydrate our component's required state:
+We introduce a mixin and invoke its `hydratePromises` utility function as follows:

 ```javascript
 var FrontPage = React.createClass({